ARM-software/MDK-Middleware/Documentation/Doxygen/FileSystem/src/FileSystem.md

 This user's guide contains the following chapters:

 - \ref fs_create_app explains the necessary steps to develop a project containing a file system from scratch.
-- \ref fs_examples are a good starting point for implementing your own storage device.
+- \ref examples are a good starting point for implementing your own storage device.
 - \ref fs_operation gives more detail on the basics of the File System Component.
 - \ref fs_function_reference lists the complete API of the File System Component.